Trying to achieve the look that you want for the day is challenging enough.

 Instead, keep in mind that it is a strong and comfortable layering piece that you can wear together with other blouses (especially those made with a sheer or lacey material) and outerwear.

-What Makes Classic Dress Shirts Different From Other Tops
+What Makes Classic Dress Shirts Different From Dress Shirts and Other Tops?

 Trying to tell the difference between a dress shirt vs normal shirt can be confusing, even to those already well-versed in fashion.